 There is zero reason for her to exist.
 She got half-naked, almost killed Bones with the bomb, failed to stop admiral-Robocop from firing on the Enterprise with her daughterly plea, and then broke her leg.
 Nice, uh, bob-cut though.

 So it's a redo of Wrath of Khan?
 That's not allowed!

 It's allowed.
 They didn't succeed, though.
 It's fan-fic, alt-timeline Wrath of Khan.
-There's some bullshit predestination speech that Spock Prime makes in the first reboot to explain why, despite the differences caused by Nero's interference with the timeline, the universe is trying to right itself and make sure things happen the way they're SUPPOSED to, meddling humans / Romulans and their time-travel be damned.
+There's some bullshit predestination speech that Spock Prime makes in Star Trek (2009 (aka Star Trek Babies)) to explain why, despite the differences caused by Nero's interference with the timeline, the universe is trying to right itself and make sure things happen the way they're SUPPOSED to, meddling humans / Romulans and their time-travel be damned.
 That's why, of all people, Scotty just so happened to be on that ice planet Kirk crashes on in the other movie.
 It's not coincidence, it's the hand of god.

 The same logic could be applied to why Into Darkness, this half-boot Wrath of Khan, can have a role-switch on the reactor-fixing bit.
-The universe is getting close to fixing itself -- but not quite all the way.
-Seems god's hands are powerful, inaccurate.
+The universe is getting close to fixing itself—but not quite all the way.
+Seems god's hands are powerful, but inaccurate.

 (I wonder what it was like for somebody that hasn't seen Wrath of Khan to see Into Darkness?
 If you're one of those lucky few, let me know your reaction to Spock screaming after Kirk died.
 You laughed, right?
 Everybody around me laughed.)

 Kirk was brought back to life!
 That's a big goddamn deal.